mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “One word, one phrase”: You know pretty well, this is the explanation of existence in a word.
 Without words and phrases, we cannot find the opportunity to communicate with each other.
 So if you want to teach something to people, we need four circumstances: one device, one object, one word, one phrase.
 Time, opportunity, action of your life, and your object.
 And also there is action; verbal action, or sometimes not verbal action; even though you don’t use words, still there is action.

-“One device, one object; one word, one phrase – the intent is that you will have a place to enter” – this is why it is said we have to use one device, one object, one word, one phrase.
-In order to teach, in order to communicate human life, with human beings.
+“One device, one object; one word, one phrase – the intent is that you will have a place to enter.”
+This is why it is said we have to use one device, one object, one word, one phrase: in order to teach; in order to communicate human life with human beings.
 Well, there is no reason why, because it is always there; without this, we cannot do anything at all.
 So, it’s completely beyond “why”.
 Before you make a question why, *it’s there*.
-It completely transcends the human question “why,” what we shouldn’t do, what we should do.
+It completely transcends the human question “why”; what we shouldn’t do, what we should do.

 That’s why the intent is that you will have a place to enter.
 Through these four, the device, object, word, phrase, we can communicate the universal life, and we can communicate human life to each other.
 Understanding, living in peace and harmony.
-That’s why it is due to guide people to have, to realize a place to enter, nirvana, a peaceful life, a peaceful world.
+That’s why it is ... to guide people to realize a place to enter nirvana, a peaceful life, a peaceful world.
 How to live, how to exist.

 ##### 13:44

 “Still this is gouging a wound in healthy flesh...”: “Healthy flesh” means human body, human mind.
 “Still this is gouging a wound” means always there is human consciousness, poking our head into a hole, just like a [cat](glossary#cat).
 We really make a hole, and stay in it – because we are interested in seeing what is in it.

 So Setchō says, “Still this is gouging a wound in healthy flesh.”
 Actually, our body and mind are really healthy, very healthy, because body and mind are exactly going on in the same rhythm of the universe.
 But the trouble is that human consciousness always digs in the ground, making a hole, poking, poking, poking your head into it, trying to know, to see what’s in it.
 But we don’t know what’s in it.
 Maybe a skunk there.
 Maybe a beautiful flower there.
 Maybe a poisonous snake there.
 We don’t know; but constantly, we do [this].

 It’s really not ‘bad’, in a sense, but it is not ‘good’, because this is [the] reason why human civilization is developing.
 So, in a sense, it’s pretty good, such a human civilization.
 But development of human civilization is not good, not bad – nothing to say.

 Even though you hate modern civilization – hating cars, airplanes, helicopters, whatever you say – still ... we are living with cars, with airplanes, with modern civilization.
 We should appreciate [this].
 We should know what modern civilization is, we should know how it is going on; because you cannot pin down “modern civilization is good” or “modern civilization is not good” – we cannot say, completely.